nuxeo-archives/nuxeo-box-api/README.md

 The **Nuxeo** addon _nuxeo-box-api_ is an implementation of [Box](http://www.box.com) api on top of Nuxeo repository.
 It transforms the Nuxeo repository into a Box compliant storage backend.
 Use cases of such an approach are:
 - light integration on continuous integration chain for your Box development
 - on-premise setup of Box stored content
-- extension of feature scope on your project (workflow, conversions, ...)

 ### Getting Started